dwweiss/bruteforce/README.md

 ###### Figure 5: Errorbars of all trials

 It is obvious that a single training is risky, see MSE of training with _leakyrelu_ in Figure 5.
-This first trial fails perfectly.
+The first trial (#1) fails perfectly.

 Therefore a required minimum number of 3 repetitions is advised.
 5 repetitions represent the economic optimum with regard to computational costs and reliability.